 Global Temperature Rise of 1.5ºc: Impact on India

-India which is mainly an agrarian economy and most of the agriculture is rain-fed.
-Any change in the precipitation will lead to adverse impact on the productivity and nutritional value will also reduce.
+- India which is mainly an agrarian economy and most of the agriculture is rain-fed.
+Any change in the precipitation will lead to an adverse impact on the productivity and nutritional value will also reduce.
 Global warming will intensify heat waves, floods and droughts, water stress, and reduced food production.

-The changes in the sea level will heavily impact the coastal economy of India and induce the problem of population migration to urban areas due to submergence of coastal low lying areas.
+- The changes in the sea level will heavily impact the coastal economy of India and induce the problem of population migration to urban areas due to submergence of coastal low lying areas.

-The country will now have to fight this climate change with a new dimension of environment will which will induce new energy and potential to fight for a noble cause.
+- The country will now have to fight this climate change with a new dimension of environment will which will induce new energy and potential to fight for a noble cause.

-At present, technology which can ensure the removal of carbon dioxide from the atmosphere are under trial.
-The target of limiting the temperature to 1.5°C to pre-industrial period is largely dependent on the technologies which are undergoing testing process, hence this will require global joint efforts.
+At present, a technology which can ensure the removal of carbon dioxide from the atmosphere are under trial.
+The target of limiting the temperature to 1.5°C to pre-industrial period is largely dependent on the technologies which are undergoing the testing process, hence this will require global joint efforts.

-Reduction of the global warming or limiting it to 1.5°C will be a tedious task for whole world to do.
+Reduction of global warming or limiting it to 1.5°C will be a tedious task for the whole world to do.
 It will require a more strong political will, regional integration at the climatic level and economic collaboration will facilitate the way forward.
 This will require acting on all fronts to rapidly reduce emissions by 2030.
 The joint efforts at the global level will make this impossible target possible.